LaserTron/JPEGtoPDFtools/README.md

 # JPEGtoPDFtools
-A collection of scripts to take JPG files from a portable scanner and turn them into pdfs.
+A collection of bash and python scripts to take JPG files from a portable scanner and turn them into pdfs.